Delt06/raymarching-playground/README.md

-﻿# Raymarching Playground
+# Raymarching Playground

 A collection of shaders implemented with raymarching.

-The shaders are compatible with Universal Rendering Pipeline.
+The shaders are compatible with Universal Render Pipeline.

 > Implemented with Unity 2020.3.16f1 and URP 10.5.1